Visiting Washington DC Cherry Blossom Festival

 If you can swing it, try to do your viewing midweek!
 Ideally on a Tuesday, Wednesday, or Thursday.
 Last year we went down on Thursday morning, had plenty of space to chill and enjoy the blossoms, and then spent Friday going to museums and generally avoiding the millions of people who appeared overnight.
 You can do it as a day trip if you don't mind getting up early and can easily sleep on the train.

 Amtrak's Acela Express is the quickest way there from most of the east coast.
 The Northeast Regional is slower but is usually less than half the price (from NYC: 2h 50m and $153 versus 3h 25m and $52).
-You can transfer Chase Sapphire points 1:1 to Amtrak Guest Rewards to redeem for either train.
-Sadly, Amtrak changed their mileage plan over to a fixed value plan in 2015 so the best you can expect to get 2.5¢ per point on Acela and 2.9¢ on certain fares on other routes...
+Sadly, Chase Sapphire ended their points transfer a couple of years ago, so you'll have to earn your points by riding Amtrak, using their credit card, or shopping through their shopping portal.
+Amtrak changed their mileage plan over to a fixed value plan in 2015 so the best you can expect to get 2.5¢ per point on Acela and 2.9¢ on certain fares on other routes...
 Not great but not terrible, either.

 The BoltBus/MegaBus situation here in NYC has gotten a bit nicer as well.
 The new 7 train station at Hudson Yards opened up and the discount buses operate a well-organized chaos right outside of it, across from the Javits center.